HortonworksUniversity/edu_infra/freeipa/README.md

 ## Building FreeIPA server image

+Note: This README.md file has been edited from the original.
+We gleaned out non essential elements in support of our requirement.

 This repository contains Dockerfiles and associated assets for building FreeIPA server container images from the official yum/dnf repositories.